 The protection relay is provided with an RJ-45 connector on the LHMI.
-The front communication port is mainly used for configuration and setting purposes.
-The front communication port should not be connected to any Ethernet network.
+The connector is mainly for configuration and setting purposes.
+Any Ethernet cable can be used but it is recommended to use the shielded twisted pair cable.

 The protection relay has a DHCP server for the front interface.
 The DHCP server assigns an IP address to the computer connected to the front interface.
 The computer's LAN interface has to be configured to obtain the IP address automatically.